minimapletinytools/react-lua-tutorial/README.md

 ## Wishlist

-- A simple end to end example of a cute game with a React UI
 - Make the current Tutorial examples a little more cute (but not too complicated!)
+- Make the screenshots in react-lua-expert.md look nicer
-- A fully working example application.
+- A fully working end to end example application/game.
 Make it cute!
 - Stylesheet examples (when they get released)